Tetheugas/AppRH/README.md

 Human Resources application, using Java knowledge, and using Spring & SpringBoot studies.

-Human Resources application, using Java knowledge, and using Spring & SpringBoot studies.

 technologies used: MySQL, Thymeleaf for the front end, java and Spring & SpringBoot for the back end.